 Sakai allows you to select the type of grading scale you want your assignment to have.

 Select the type of grading scale you would like to use for the assignment in the Grade Scale dropdown box.

-In order for grades to be sent to Gradebook 2, you must first enter the Gradebook 2 tool an click Save on the initial setup screen.
+In order for grades to be sent to Gradebook 2, you must first enter the Gradebook 2 tool and click Save on the initial setup screen.
 If you would like to change the gradebook settings, refer to the settings section of the Gradebook 2 documentation.

-Because the gradebook works on a point system, you must use points as your grading scale for an assignment that will be incorporated into the gradebook.
+Because Gradebook works on a point system, you must use points as your grading scale for an assignment that will be incorporated into the gradebook.
 For more details on how Gradebook implementation works with this and other tools, see documentation in Section 3.1 of Gradebook help and Section 3 of Gradebook 2 help.

 Add Assignment Description

 You may want to add a description to your assignment.
 This is especially helpful to your students if you haven't distributed detailed instructions in class.

 Add your description into the Assignment Instructions text box.

 Add Assignment Due Date to Schedule